Jean-Pierre, Count of Montalivet

 Jean-Pierre Bachasson, Seigneur and 1st Comte de Montalivet (Neunkirch, now part of Sarreguemines, Moselle, 5 July 1766 – Château de Lagrange, Cher, 22 January 1823) was a French statesman and Peer of France.
-He was the father of Camille Bachasson, 3rd Count of Montalivet, Minister of the Interior under Louis-Philippe.
+He was the father of Camille Bachasson, 3rd Count of Montalivet, Minister of the Interior under Louis Philippe I.

 Life

 Early life and Revolution

 A nobleman born in Sarreguemines the son of Charles Victor Bachasson, Seigneur de Montalivet, Maréchal de camp, Knight of the Order of Saint Louis and Councilor Secretary of the King in the Chancellery of Corsica, etc., and second wife Marthe de Saint-Germain, Noble Femme, he was counsellor to the Grenoble parlement from 1785 to 1790, and, while in Valence, he became friends with Napoleon Bonaparte, who was a young officer at the time.
 In 1788, during the bloody riots known as the Journée des Tuiles, he took the side of the revolt and was banished to his château in Montmeyran.

 Although supportive of the French Revolution, Bachasson enlisted in the Army of Italy in order to escape the Reign of Terror.
 After his return to France he was elected Mayor of Valence in 1795, and was commissioner for the département of Drôme under the French Directory.